psypad/encryption/README.md

 # encryption

-Reprogramming as many encryption protocols as possible in rust:
+Reprogramming as many encryption protocols as possible in rust and C++.

 Todo
 1. Diffe-Hellman key exchange